-Home Visits are offered to all children and take place in either the summer term (Reception/Year 1 class) or at the start of the Autumn Term (Reception Class).
+Home Visits are also usually offered to all children and take place in either the summer term (Reception/Year 1 class) or at the start of the Autumn Term (Reception Class).
 Home Visits are highly valuable in building relationships with parents and carers and in supporting children with the transition into Reception Class.
+This year we have arranged meetings with parents in the outdoor area before Reception Class start.

-In the summer term parents and carers are invited to a 'Welcome Evening' attended by the head teacher and Foundation Stage team.
+In the summer term parents and carers are usually invited to a 'Welcome Evening' attended by the head teacher and Foundation Stage team.
 This evening provides all that attend with information about routines, teaching, learning and assessment and staff are available to answer questions.
-The class teacher also visits each child in their preschool setting wherever possible.
+The class teacher also visits each child in their pre-school setting wherever possible.
+This year contact has been made via telephone and email.

-At the end of the summer term, each child due to start Reception Class is invited to spend sessions in their new classroom where they receive the opportunity to explore resources and get to know the staff.
+At the end of the summer term, each child due to start Reception Class is usually invited to spend sessions in their new classroom where they receive the opportunity to explore resources and get to know the staff.
 These sessions are known as 'Stay and Play' sessions.
+This year children will spend a week attending a morning or afternoon session in Reception Class prior to starting school full time.